 New name, new location, same Al's

-Gardening lovers rejoice: Al's Garden Center is coming to Wilsonville March 23.
+Gardening lovers rejoice: Al's Garden Center opened a new location in Wilsonville March 23.
 The new location, off of S.W.
-Parkway Avenue next to Mentor Graphics, will inhabit the old Wilsonville Garden Center's space and will be the fifth Al's location.
+Parkway Avenue next to Mentor Graphics, inhabits the old Wilsonville Garden Center's space and is the fifth Al's location.

 Situated on 3.5 acres leased from Essex Construction, who recently purchased the site, the location will be the first among Al's locations to bear the new name Al's Garden & Home.
 The new name is intended to showcase the company's new breadth of products offered in addition to garden staples, including patio furniture, home decor, grills, apparel and more.

-With four locations around the Portland metro area in Woodburn, Sherwood, Gresham and Hubbard, most Wilsonville residents can hop on I-5 and arrive at an Al's by going 20 minutes north or south.
+With four locations around the Portland metro area in Woodburn, Sherwood, Gresham and Hubbard (location of the business's "farm"), most Wilsonville residents can hop on I-5 and arrive at an Al's by going 20 minutes north or south.
 But Bigej says that the Wilsonville location is about bringing convenience and local quality to the Wilsonville community.

 But until Bo Oswald of Essex Construction reached out to Al's, the company was unaware that the former Wilsonville Garden Center was no longer in business.

 The exterior is also on the agenda for an update.
-Bigej says that they're putting in a fence and an arbor to cut down on noise from Interstate 5 as well as landscaping from the arbor to the building.
-With the grand opening a few weeks away, Bigej says that the crunch is on.
+Bigej said that they're putting in a fence and an arbor to cut down on noise from Interstate 5 as well as landscaping from the arbor to the building.

-"We're in the process of doing all of this right now," Bigej says.
+"We're in the process of doing all of this right now," Bigej said earlier this month.
 "We're also in the process of hiring right now and it will mostly be a new staff for us."

-Before the store opens its doors, Bigej anticipates hiring seven to eight full-time employees and, due to the seasonal nature of the business, an additional six to eight team members during the spring.
-Director of Marketing Laura Hammond says that job creation within Wilsonville and really becoming a part of the community are important to Al's.
+Before the store opened its doors, Bigej anticipated hiring seven to eight full-time employees and, due to the seasonal nature of the business, an additional six to eight team members during the spring.
+Director of Marketing Laura Hammond said that job creation within Wilsonville and really becoming a part of the community are important to Al's.

-"We don't enter a community lightly," Hammond says.
-"Being a part of the community is very important to us, including joining the Chamber of Commerce, offering local events and being a good neighbor."
+"We don't enter a community lightly," Hammond said.
+"Being a part of the community is very important to us, including joining the chamber of commerce, offering local events and being a good neighbor."